 Global filters are a powerful tool to analyze your data.
 As compared to local filters that you can invoke in each manager, global filters have an effect on the entire project.

-- When coding only the codes of the code group set as global filter are shown.
+- The screenshot below shows the coding dialogue, and it currently only shows the codes of a one code group that was set as global filter.

 Document groups as global filter affect the list of documents and quotations.
 Thus, the list of quotations shown in the quotation manager or as results of queries is reduced to those documents that are in the filter.

-When retrieving quotations with a double-click on a code in the code manager, the quotation reader will only show quotations from the documents that are in the filter.
+When retrieving quotations by double-clicking on a code in the code manager, the quotation reader will only show quotations from the documents that are in the filter.

 In the Code-Document Table, it allows you to add a layer to the analysis.
 If for instance you compare the frequency of codes by respondents with different educational levels, you can set a document group gender::male as global filter to refine the analysis to only male respondents.